-LIT 338: The Short Story
+LIT 338: The Short Story 3 Credit Hour(s)

 Fulfills core competencies: Affective Awareness; Communication Skills; Moral and Ethical Discernment.
 Writing Intensive.
 This course will focus on the development of the short story as a literary genre, or on a specific aspect or period of that development, e.g. the contemporary American (or British, or Irish) short story.
 Prerequisite: CMP 101 or permission of instructor.
 (UG)